lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-18-课文-18、42、66、90/Lesson 42 Not  very musical.md

         - we [subject]
         - had had [verb phrase]
         - a long walk [object]
-        - through one of the markets of Old Delhi [adverbial]
+        - through one of the markets of Old Delhi [propositional object as adverbial][adverbial]
-    - we stopped at a square to have a rest.
+    - we stopped at a square/skweə(r)/ to have a rest.
         - we [subject]
         - stopped [verb]
         - at a square [place adverbial]